 - Very limited control

-As the name “Shared Hosting” implies, you are sharing a piece of the pie per say of the available resources with many other customers.
+As the name “Shared Hosting” implies, you are sharing a piece of the pie per se of the available resources with many other customers.
 Depending on the hosting provider this can be a few customers, hundreds or even thousands of customers.
 Think of it as an apartment building, everyone shares the building but each of you have your own private area.
 Just in this case you share all resources, CPU, RAM, hard drive space, network bandwidth, etc. Being that you are sharing resources the bill is split amongst other customers providing you with a cost-effective choice for entry-level or small websites.
 You can go as cheap as $3/month CAD but averages around $5 to $15 CAD.
 Sharing though isn’t always a good thing as other websites can use up resources causing reduced website load time or even cause downtime (website not reachable).
 As an added feature of shared hosting some providers offer a one-click install system for web applications (app marketplace).
-This makes it really easy to setup say WordPress within minutes.
+This makes it really easy to set up say WordPress within minutes.
 Just keep in mind that this just helps with the installation process and not with the configuration.
 As well at times I’ve found these web applications are quite out of date.
-You’re experience may vary.
+Your experience may vary.

 This is an excellent option for beginners, those on a limited budget or just don’t have demanding requirements.
 Even for small businesses this can work to give you an online presence.
 Common attributes to using shared hosting, development, low traffic, none critical, personal site, static content and testing.